Skip advert

 How much does InstaVolt charging cost?

-As of March 2023, InstaVolt charges 75p per kilowatt-hour – a rise from the previous price on 66p/kWh announced in August last year.
-This is up by 88% in a little over 12 months; drivers were previously paying as little as 35p/kWh to use the network.
+As of April 2024, InstaVolt charges 85p per kilowatt-hour – a rise from the previous price of 75p/kWh in March 2023 and 66p/kWh in 2022.
+This is an increase of a little over 142% in just under 3 years as drivers were previously paying as little as 35p/kWh to use the network in 2021.
 InstaVolt blames the increase on the rising cost of energy, plus its ambitious growth strategy.
-The company is also calling for the government to reassess the 20% VAT rate on public charging; domestic tariffs attract a lower 5% rate.
+The company has recently announced it has joined forces with London’s black cab drivers to campaign against the government's 20% VAT rate on public charging; domestic tariffs attract a lower 5% rate.

 Skip advert